-- 1 tbsp. chili sauce (or hot sauce)
+- 1 tablespoon chili sauce (or hot sauce)

-- Dash of salt and pepper to taste
+- Dash of salt (or more, to taste)

 - 3 green onions (chopped)

-- Combine the flour, 1/2 tsp salt and a bit of water in a bowl, adding just enough water to make a pancake-like batter.
+Combine the flour, 1/2 teaspoon of salt, and a bit of water in a bowl, adding just enough water to make a pancake-like batter.
 Whisk together until smooth.